dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 Last time: some general tools that are required to perform constructions like Hochschild homology in greater generality when one can't write down explicit complexes.
+We had a cyclic object, which leads to $S^1$ acting on something like a complex